Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 10.05.54 UTC
+- WIB: Jumat, 19 September 2025 10.38.36 UTC
-- WITA: Jumat, 19 September 2025 11.05.54 UTC
+- WITA: Jumat, 19 September 2025 11.38.36 UTC
-- WIT: Jumat, 19 September 2025 12.05.54 UTC
+- WIT: Jumat, 19 September 2025 12.38.36 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: attitude
+Kategori: motivational